AdobeDocs/target.en/help/c-target-mobile-app/c-mobile-visual-experience-composer/mobile-visual-experience-composer.md

 ## Known Limitations {#limitations}

-* Although the normal UI can be targeted with the current implementation, Target View cannot be defined for dialog boxes and alerts.
-In Android, support for dialog boxes and Alert Target Views will be added into the full release.
 * The Mobile VEC can currently be used to create [A/B Test](../../c-activities/t-test-ab/test-ab.md#task_05E33EB15C4D4459B5EAFF90A94A7977) and [Experience Targeting](../../c-activities/t-experience-target/experience-target.md#task_A53DF336CB9F4D7BB87EF2106099EFC4) (XT) activities for Mobile Apps.
 Support for other activity types will be available in the future.
-* Preview is not supported yet.
+* Preview feature is not supported yet.
 It will be made available in upcoming release.
 * While authoring your activity in the Mobile VEC, currently the Swap Image and Change Text actions are supported.
 Support for other actions will be available in the future.
 * You must close the mobile app from the recent apps section and not by pressing the [!UICONTROL Back] button while trying to reconnect the app to the Mobile VEC.